National Brake Month: a great time to catch up on maintenance

 August is National Brake Safety Month, so now is the time to emphasize the importance of brake maintenance to your customers.
-It’s difficult to sell maintenance work outside of OEM service schedules but here are some strategies to convince your customers that maintenance is in their best interest.
+It’s normally difficult to sell maintenance work outside of OEM service schedules (and being in the midst of a pandemic doesn’t help the situation) but here are some strategies to convince your customers that maintenance is in their best interest.

 It’s All About Education

 People are more likely to invest in something they know information about.
 Explain to your customers how their brakes work, what they should be looking out for, and how they can stay on top of maintenance.

 Make sure that you’re caught up as well.
 If your shop has more down time, it doesn’t hurt to refamiliarize yourself with brake maintenance, so you can confidently answer any question a customer may throw at you.
 If it’s a repeat customer, you also should make sure you’re familiar with their buying habits and service histories.
 You’ll gain insight to what maintenance needs to be done more or less frequently based on their driving habits, car model, and local driving conditions.
 Your customers will appreciate this level of care and might be more receptive your maintenance recommendations.

 Cost vs. Care